learn-anything/books/readme.md

 - [📕 Parallel and High-Performance Computing (2021)](https://www.manning.com/books/parallel-and-high-performance-computing) - A book that offers techniques guaranteed to boost your code’s effectiveness.
 - [📕 The Art of Unit Testing, Third Edition (2021)](https://www.manning.com/books/the-art-of-unit-testing-third-edition) - A book that guides you step by step from your first simple unit tests to building complete test sets that are maintainable, readable, and trustworthy.
 - [📕 The Creative Programmer (2022)](https://www.manning.com/books/the-creative-programmer) - Book about creative problem solving in programming.
+- [📖 Safe by Design: Explorations in Software Architecture and Expressiveness](https://github.com/SanQri/safe-by-design) - The book tells about enforcing safety by design and provides examples that can be applied in gamedev.

 ## Psychedelics